The Difference Between French Roulette And American Roulette

 5, 24, 16, 33, 1, 20, 14, 31, 9, 22, 18, 29, 7, 28, 12, 35, 3, 26

-But on closer inspection, some features become apparent:
+On closer inspection, some features of the layout become apparent:

-Red and black always alternate, which means that there can never be adjacent ‘runs’ of colour.
+- Red and black numbers always alternate, which means there can never be adjacent ‘runs’ of colour.

-Odd and even numbers are spread out evenly around the wheel.
-That means there are never more than two odd or even numbers sited next to each other on the French roulette wheel.
+- Odd and even numbers are also spread out evenly around the wheel.
+This means that more than two odd or even numbers never appear next to each other on the French roulette wheel.

-The American roulette wheel features a layout of the numbers 1-36, plus both a single zero and a double zero pocket.
-Furthermore, the numbers are laid out according to a slightly different pattern which, reading clockwise, looks like this:
+The American roulette wheel also features numbers ranging from 1-36, but also includes both a single zero and a double zero pocket.
+The numbers are also displayed on the wheel in a slightly different pattern.
+Going around the wheel clockwise, the numbers are:

 0, 28, 9, 26, 30, 11, 7, 20, 32, 17, 5, 22, 34, 15, 3, 24, 36, 13, 1,